OpenNullanoid/rektifiedfire-docs-core/README.md

 This documentation contains essential internal files required for developing the game Depth Walker.

+⚠️ If you think that there is something wrong in the writing then immediately open a issue or a pull request.

 ### Contents of the Repository

 The repository includes the following files: